S-Maheshwar/Voice-Assistant/README.md

 # Voice-Assistant
 The Voice Assistant is built using Python using if statements.
-The Voice Assistant is designed to respond to voice commands and perform specific actions based on predefined if statements, providing a simple yet functional voice-controlled assistant.
+The Voice Assistant is designed to respond to voice commands and perform specific actions based on predefined if and elif statements, providing a simple yet functional voice-controlled assistant.
 # How To Use
 The following tasks can be performed by this Voice Assistant,
 1) Search in Wikipedia and display the result (Note: For searching in Wikipedia, the format is "Name Wikipedia".
 Example: Shahrukh Khan Wikipedia)